Customer small business financing solutions delivered through a single, online application.

 See funding solutions from 75+ nationwide lenders with a single application.

-Imagine that you run a barbershop, and you and your employees have been relatively loose about wearing face masks during the pandemic.
-Your lack of care bothered one vocal customer, and now a brutal Facebook post about your business is making the rounds.
+Say, for example, you run a barbershop, and you have a late-arrival policy that doesn’t agree with all customers.
+In fact, it bothered one vocal customer a lot, and now a brutal Facebook post about your business is making the rounds.

 You decide you want to post a statement to your own Facebook page to try to do some damage control.
 As you craft that post, make sure you keep these tips in mind: